 One of the main purposes of “Physical Therapy” is returning to the life you had before your injury.
 Physical therapy can restore function, eliminate pain and help you achieve your goals.
 Physical therapy is the assessment, diagnosis, and treatment of disease and disability through physical means.
 It will benefit anyone suffering from pain, loss of function, and/or wanting to improve their injury.
-Due to the nature of individuality, some injuries respond quicker to treatment and as long as progress is being made we will continue to work with you and your physician.

 Even if you have not had success with other treatments, this program is for you.
 We address the root cause rather than merely treating symptoms.
 This results in a more long-lasting relief which is highly effective in preventing recurrent problems.
 The ML830 Laser, in conjunction with our advanced hands-on techniques, will promote rapid recovery and can help conditions that have not previously responded to other treatments.